 I have lots of miracle stories to share that are highly encouraging.
 I also have many articles and resources available that apply to any infertility issue.
 I bring that body of knowledge and expertise to you and the OriginElle support group.

-I also bring tea and biscuits to every meeting.
+I also bring tea and biscuits for every meeting.
 Please join us.
-Our group can help you feel better and give you strength to carry on.
+Our group can help you feel better and give you the strength to carry on.
 And you can help someone else in the same manner, just by sharing and caring.